Innovation Sciences (Innovation & Organisations)

 Literatuur

-For Introductie Technologie en Innovatie: There will be a reader.
+For Introductie Technologie en Innovatie: There will be a reader, available on Brightspace.

 For Organisation Theories: